Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 "Marwa believes that Morocco isn't a place for women.
 It's not easy, but those are things I'll never be able to understand."

 It is possible to draw a connection between how these women entered the world of surfing and their social backgrounds.
 In fact, Marwa and Nora both come from working-class backgrounds and grew up in a small village, while Inès and Asma come from affluent backgrounds and a large city.
 According to Le Pape, in working-class communities, “an attachment to the traditional division of male and female roles” persists (2009: 88).
 The role long associated with women in Morocco is that of a housewife, subject to restrictions.
-Le Pape adds that parents’ educational values reflect their view of society.
-Consequently, we find this same view reflected in the child.
-The way of thinking and the perception of women in society differ according to social class, and women adopt distinct behaviors to achieve their goals—in this case, surfing.
-Marwa adopted behaviors considered typical of a “masculine game ” (Lindemann, 2010), with a need to “overplay” masculinity to earn the respect of her peers.
-Here, we witness the “process of virilization” (Louveau, 2004: 178) of the young woman who transgresses the gendered structure of surfing.
-Conversely, Asma seems to play the game of femininity and faces a “double bind”: she must project a sporty femininity while mastering “masculine” athletic movements so as not to lose her legitimacy in a male-dominated world and thus avoid stigmatization (Bohuon, 2008; Joncheray et al., 2014; Laberge, 1994; Mennesson, 2005).
+Le Pape adds that parents’ educational values reflect their own view of society.
+Consequently, we find this same view reflected in their children.
+The way women are perceived and viewed in society differs according to social class, and women adopt distinct behaviors to achieve their goals—in this case, surfing.
+Marwa has adopted behaviors considered typical of a “masculine game ” (Lindemann, 2010), with a need to “overplay” her masculinity to earn the respect of her peers.
+Here, we witness the “process of virilization” (Louveau, 2004: 178) of the young woman, who transgresses the gendered structure of surfing.
+Conversely, Asma appears to play along with the expectations of femininity and faces a “double bind”: she must project a sporty femininity while mastering “masculine” athletic movements so as not to lose her legitimacy in a male-dominated world and thus avoid stigmatization (Bohuon, 2008; Joncheray et al., 2014; Laberge, 1994; Mennesson, 2005).

-Skater from Taghazout (sketchbook, 2019)
+Skater from Taghazout (journal, 2019)

-All Moroccan women who surf are exposed to the gaze of others and risk being judged by them.
+All Moroccan women who surf are exposed to the gaze of others and run the risk of being judged by them.
 We are talking about “labeling,” which, according to Heinich, “is the way others perceive and judge you” (Seyeux, 2008: 3).
 Regardless of social background, no woman seems to escape this, and these judgments are not limited to their participation in sports.
 My journal is filled with entries attesting to this phenomenon (journal, 2019):

-“Everyone knows everyone in Rabat…” (Asma); “You see, she’s from a small village, and people talk a lot—‘Oh, her parents let her go surfing.’
+“Everyone knows everyone else in Rabat…” (Asma); “You see, she’s from a small village, and people talk a lot—‘Oh, her parents let her go surfing.’
 People really judge you.”

 (Inès on Marwa)